xdmushui/partner-center-sdk/develop/sandbox-scenario.md

     **Direct bill partners**:

-    •	Can add existing customers
+    - Can add existing customers

-    •	Cannot request relationships with new customers
+    - Cannot request relationships with new customers

     **Indirect providers**:

-    •	Can add existing customers
+    - Can add existing customers

-    •	Cannot request relationships with new customers
+    - Cannot request relationships with new customers

-    •	Cannot have a relationship with an Indirect reseller
+    - Cannot have a relationship with an Indirect reseller

-    **Indirect reseller**: (coming soon)
+    **Indirect reseller**:

-    •	Can have a relationships with existing customers
+    - 	Can have a relationships with existing customers

-    •	Cannot request new relationships or add new customers
+    - 	Cannot request new relationships or add new customers

     ### In Partner Center

     **Direct bill partners**:

-    •	Can add new customers
+    - 	Can add new customers

-    •	Can request relationships with new customers
+    -	Can request relationships with new customers

     **Indirect providers**:

-    •	Can add new customers
+    -	Can add new customers

-    •	Can request relationships with new customers
+    -	Can request relationships with new customers

-    •	Can have relationships with indirect resellers
+    -	Can have relationships with indirect resellers

     **Indirect resellers**:

-    •	Can’t add new customers
+    -	Can’t add new customers

-    •	Can request relationships with new customers
+    -	Can request relationships with new customers

 Follow the [Remove Reseller Relationship](remove-a-reseller-relationship-with-a-customer.md) for the customer for details.
 However, there are some differences between the Product and Sandbox capabilities.